Fraser Canyon: Tunnels

 The Canadian Pacific Railway has at least 30 tunnels in its Yale to Lytton section with one up to half a mile in length.

 The Fraser Canyon Highway Tunnels were constructed from the spring of 1957 to 1964 as part of the Trans-Canada Highway project.
 There are seven tunnels in total, the shortest being approximately 57 m; the longest, however, is approximately 610 m and is one of North America's longest.
 They are situated between Yale and Boston Bar.

 In order from south to north, they are: Yale (completed 1963), Saddle Rock (1958), Sailor Bar (1959), Alexandra (1964), Hell's Gate (1960), Ferrabee (1964) and China Bar (1961).
-The Hell's Gate tunnel is the only tunnel that does not have lights, while the China Bar tunnel is the only tunnel that requires ventilation.
+The Hell's Gate tunnel is the only tunnel that does not have lights, and the China Bar tunnel is the only tunnel that requires ventilation.

 The China Bar and Alexandra tunnels have warning lights that are activated by cyclists before they enter the tunnels.
 This was required because the tunnels are curved.
 It is expected that the Ferrabee tunnel will get the same warning lights as it too is curved.